-- · Green: The server is currently in active mode. - Yellow: The server is currently in idle mode (standby).
+- · Green: The resource is currently in active mode. - · Red: The resource is currently not connected. - · Yellow: For Mosart servers, the server is currently in idle mode (standby).
 This server can be activated by clicking on it.
-When doing so, the other (active) server is set to idle mode. - · Red: The server is currently not connected. - Grey: For the Mosart servers, the connection to the server is currently either not set up, or it experiences a connection error.
-The MosartRemoteControlService may not be running on the server.
+When doing so, the other (active) server is set to idle mode.

+· Grey: For Mosart servers, the connection to the server is currently either not set up, or it experiences a connection error.
+The MosartRemoteControlService is possibly not running on the server.

-Note: The grey status for NRCS will appear in the GUI if the Viz Mosart server has been shut down/restarted.
-You will need to press the NRCS icon in order to reestablish the connection to the newsroom system.
+A Note: The grey status of the NRCS appears in the GUI if the Viz Mosart server is shut down/restarted.

-Clicking the Viz Mosart server currently in standby brings up a pop-up that makes it possible to switch Viz Mosart servers.
+Clicking the Viz Mosart server currently in standby brings up a pop-up enabling a switch of Viz Mosart servers.

-3.10.2 Mse server
+Media Sequencer (MSE)

-If a mseHost is configured in manus the Mse connection icon will be displayed on the status bar.
-The selected graphic profile will be shown in paranthesis.
-By default MOSART is used.
+The MSE resource is used by the MSE Playlist Panel.
+Once an MSE Playlist panel host has been configured, the MSE connection icon appears on the status bar.
+The selected graphics profile is shown in parenthesis - by default MOSART is used.

 If the user clicks the connection it is possible to switch to other available profiles.

-The Mse server is used by the Playlist Panel, which is a new feature in Viz Mosart 4.0.
+• Note: When the MSE Playlist panel is open, this MSE status will not be shown.

-3.10.3 Crossover Server
+Crossover Server

-The Crossover Server tool allows a stand-alone Viz Mosart or Viz Opus server to take over from another system, either according to a planned schedule or on-command from an operator.
+The Crossover server tool allows a stand-alone Viz Mosart to take over from another system, either according to a planned schedule or on-command from an operator.

 The Crossover server executes the rundown templates in auto-take mode.

-By letting the Crossover take over and play out, for example back to back clip sections, the producers are able to free up some valuable studio time during the live production to produce content such as live on-tape interviews or to do some testing in the control room/studio, even when the rundown is live On Air.
+By letting the Crossover take over and play out, (with, for example back-to-back clip sections), the producer can free up some valuable studio time during the live production.

-3.10.4 Right-Hand Area
+This then opens up for scenarios like producing additional content for live on-tape interviews or for verifying stories in the control room/studio, whilst the rundown is live on air.

+Right Side

+Graphics Controller